Nathaniel Brazill: Shooting and conviction

 On May 26, 2000, the last day of the 1999-2000 school year, Brazill—a seventh grade student—shot and killed Barry Grunow, an English teacher at Lake Worth Middle School in Lake Worth, Florida.
-After being sent home from school earlier that day for throwing a water balloon, Brazill had returned home, retrieved a .25-caliber handgun, and shot Grunow once in the head.
+After being sent home from school earlier that day for throwing a water balloon in the school cafeteria, Brazill had returned to his grandmothers home, retrieved a .25-caliber handgun from a dresser drawer, and shot Grunow once in the head after returning to school.
 Brazill was tried as an adult and convicted of second-degree murder for the killing of Grunow and aggravated assault for pointing the gun at another teacher.
 The jury decided not to convict Brazill of first-degree murder, which requires premeditation and carries a mandatory life sentence in Florida, however, juveniles convicted of first-degree murder in Florida are given a review by a judge after 25 years.
 Brazill was sentenced to 28 years in state prison followed by 7 years of probation.